 Chinese Efforts to Protect the Panda

-Whilst there is some Chinese legislation that has been put in place to protect the panda population, this is somewhat limited.
-Preserves serve as a safe haven for some, and anti-poaching laws are stringently enforced.
-That said, the huge over-populous of China means that the urban sprawl continues, whilst tracking down and prosecuting poachers remains a very challenging task.
+While some Chinese legislation has been put in place to protect the panda population, this is somewhat limited.
+Preserves serve as a haven for some, and anti-poaching laws are stringently enforced.
+That said, China’s huge over-populous means that the urban sprawl continues, whilst tracking down and prosecuting poachers remains a very challenging task.

-Pandas are no longer endangered, there’s research to show this.
-But, the flooring industry is not directly damaging their chances of survival as a species – it’s the threat from hunters & poachers and commercial industry as a whole, which unfortunately affects the pandas habitat plus wildlife in general.
+Pandas are no longer endangered; there’s research to show this.
+The flooring industry is not directly damaging their chances of survival as a species – it’s the threat from hunters & poachers and the commercial industry as a whole, which unfortunately affects the pandas’ habitat and wildlife general.

-We’re passionate about the planet – committed to providing ethical bamboo flooring and installation and maintenance products.
-This love for the planet is also the reason we have our very own green blog – dedicated to topics such as energy efficiency, gardening and home maintenance.
+We’re passionate about the planet and committed to providing ethical bamboo flooring and installation and maintenance products.